manjunathc/udacity-driveless-car-program/p1-find-lane-lines/writeup_template.md

 ### Reflection

-My pipeline consisted of 5 steps.
+The transformation from Image to Video to Lane detection is described below.

-My first step was to create a function to could read an image and convert into an transformed image.
-The whole transformation contained following process.
+First step was to create a function to could read an image and use it to convert video file.
+The whole transformation process is described below.

 * Convert input image into Grayscale.
 This removes the entire color so we can focus only on the white and black areas.
 * Use Compter Vision Libraries(cv2 libraries) create a Guasian Blur.
 The guasian blur mechanism is used to reduce the image noise.